 Another way the ACA provides a safety net is by eliminating lifetime and annual limits.
 That helps those with chronic conditions get enough insurance to cover treatment.
 This safety net is critical for hemophiliacs and children with heart problems or cancer.
 This would probably be repealed.

 Companies can't drop your coverage because you made a mistake on your application, or because you’ve entered a clinical trial for cancer or another life-threatening disease.
 Plans can’t make you wait more than ninety days before coverage starts.
 You can appeal claim rejections or other health insurance decisions through your state regulator.
-Trumpcare retained this portion of the ACA.

-If insurers do not meet these goals, because their administrative costs or profits are too high, they must send rebates back to consumers.
-You might have already received it, and not known it was because of Obamacare.
-This part of the law probably won't be repealed.
+If insurers do not meet these goals because their administrative costs or profits are too high, they must send rebates back to consumers.
+You might have already received it and not know it was because of Obamacare.

 Improve How Health Care Itself Is Delivered

 The ACA works with prior legislation to make sure all medical records are put on computers so they can be transferred electronically.
 You probably thought that also happened, but medical records have been traditionally kept on paper records.
 That meant test results had to be mailed or faxed.

 Obamacare created the Community First Choice Option.
 It encourages states to offer home and community-based services to physically challenged individuals through Medicaid.
 That lowers costs by keeping them out of nursing homes.

-To make sure you are getting all your Obamacare benefits, see my book The Ultimate Obamacare Handbook (2015-2016).
+To make sure you are getting all your Obamacare benefits, check out the author's book, "The Ultimate Obamacare Handbook" (2015-2016).